Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Monitoring of peculiar sources

 To illustrate the possible relevance of the UV-band FUV and NUV filters of the \textit{small UV mission} instrument, we combine photometric points from different instruments and their filters (see Table \ref{tab:instruments}), namely \textit{SWIFT/UVOT} \citep{2008MNRAS.383..627P}; \textit{LSST} \citep{LSST_SB2009}; and \textit{WISE}\footnote{\url{https://www.astro.ucla.edu/~wright/WISE/passbands.html}}.
 To counter the source variability, we propose the observational campaign with the timing corresponding to the characteristic UV/optical timescale \citep{2001ApJ...555..775C}.
 For simplicity, in Scenario I, we also neglect the radiative contribution of ADAF to the SED.
 We focus on the depression in the observed flux for both scenarios caused by a given perturbation \citep[e.g.][]{2012ApJ...761...90G, 2023MNRAS.tmp.1118S}.

 For our simulation purposes, we assume the following core parameters: mass of the primary $M_1$ is $10^8 M_{\odot}$ (Scenario I) and $10^9 M_{\odot}$ (Scenario II), the relative accretion rate $\dot{m}$ is set to 0.1, inclination $\iota$ is equal to 35 $\deg$, the inner and the outer radius of the accretion disk are set to $R_{\rm{inner}}=6R_{\rm{g}}$ and $R_{\rm{outer}}=5000R_{\rm{g}}$, respectively, and the colour correction factor $f_{\rm col}$ is set to $1.6$.
 For Scenario I, the ADAF radius $R_{\rm{ADAF}}$ substitutes the inner radius of the accretion disk $R_{\rm{inner}}$, and is chosen to be 60, 70 and 80 $R_{\rm{g}}$.
-For Scenario II, there are three more emerging parameters: the mass of the secondary $M_2$, whose ratio to the primary mass is $10^{-2}$, then the inner and the outer gap radius $R_{\rm{gap\,in}}$ and $R_{\rm{gap\,out}}$, respectively, calculated via Eq.~\ref{distance_gap_size}, which correspond to the distance between the primary and the secondary $d$ set to 300, 400 and 500 $R_{\rm{g}}$.
+For Scenario II, there are three more emerging parameters: the mass of the secondary $M_2$, whose ratio to the primary mass is $10^{-2}$, then the inner and the outer gap radii $R_{\rm{gap\,in}}$ and $R_{\rm{gap\,out}}$, respectively, whose position is given by Eq.~\eqref{distance_gap_size} using the mass ratio as well as the distance between the primary and the secondary $d$ that is set to 300, 400 and 500 $R_{\rm{g}}$.
+Finally, for all of our simulations, we set the source redshift at $z=0$, i.e. focusing on local quasars.

 In the case of Scenario I, with $\dot{m}$ and $R_{\rm{ADAF}}$ as free parameters, we observe the ability of the model to infer the parameters with reasonable goodness of fit $\chi^2_{\nu}$ for both choices of errors (2\% and 10\%) in measured flux (see top and bottom panels in Table \ref{tab:adaf_scenario}).
 For Scenario II, we compare our mock data being fit by two different models, namely the standard ($\dot{m}$ as free parameter, while $R_{\rm{gap\,in}}$ and $R_{\rm{gap\,out}}$ are fixed to the same values) and the perturbed model ($\dot{m}$, $R_{\rm{gap\,in}}$ and $R_{\rm{gap\,out}}$ as free parameters).
 We compare the fit results by the means of the reduced chi-square test $\chi^2_{\nu}$, as well as by using Akaike and Bayesian criteria $AIC$ and $BIC$ \citep{akaike1973information, 1978AnSta...6..461S}, respectively.
 We see that for the errors of $\sim$ 10\% in measured flux, it is ambiguous whether to freeze or unfreeze width size, i.e. there is no preferred model (see the top panel in Table \ref{tab:secondary_black_hole_scenario}).
 However, for the errors of $\sim$ 2\% in measured flux, we see that the reduced chi-square test $\chi^2_{\nu}$ as well as the Akaike and the Bayesian criteria $\Delta AIC$ and $\Delta BIC$ all indicate the perturbed model to be favoured (see the bottom panel in Table \ref{tab:secondary_black_hole_scenario}).